Rahmenordnung/project-M/README.md

 ## Features
-The site has 4 different pages that can be accesed from the main page, THE HOME PAGE: that also contains a small resumee of the page and some images on a slider.
+The site has 4 different pages that can be accesed from the main page, which is
+                THE HOME PAGE: that also contains a small resumee of the page and some images on a slider.
-                Library which has  a section of videos in a flexbox table with an aside collapsible that has short information about each characters of the The Simspon Family
+                LIBRARY which has  a section of videos in a flexbox table with an aside collapsible that has short information about each characters of the The Simspon Family
-                Concerts and Gigs contains some audio file of each character , and a songs that make toghether a concert with the voices of The Simpsons.
-                 Also there is an aside text that contains an extraxt of the latest news surounding The Simnpsons
+                CONCERTS AND GIGS contains some audio file of each character , and a songs that make toghether a concert with the voices of The Simpsons ,also there is an aside text that contains an extraxt of the latest news surounding The Simpsons
+                ITCHY AND SCRATCY GAZETTE is a small extract of the latest news and rumos that suround the Simpsons family CONTACT contains a form that can be used to talk to any of the personages or authors.